jgujerry/python-virtual-environments/conda/README.md

 $ conda env list
 ```

-The choose your virtual environment to activate by this command,
+Then choose your virtual environment to activate by this command,

 ```bash
 $ conda activate envname